The Anglesea Arms

 Cosiest pubs in West London

-As we move through Autumn, the leaves lose their orange and red leaves and cooler weather creeps in there’s often nothing quite so appealing as an afternoon spent sitting in front of an open fire in one of the cosiest pubs in West London
+As we move through winter, there’s often nothing quite so appealing as an afternoon spent sitting in front of an open fire in one of the cosiest pubs in West London

 The cosiest pubs with open fires